vullioud/Normal_drawing/README.md

 # Normal Curve Pattern Generator

 An interactive tool for creating artistic patterns using normal distribution (Gaussian) curves.
-Built with p5.js, this project allows you to manipulate and arrange multiple normal curves in various configurations.
+Built with p5.js and with the help of deepseek this project allows you to manipulate and arrange multiple normal curves in various configurations.

 ## Features